Hylance/EtherPunk-2021/README.md

 Run the server in a separate terminal.
 You *must* have run `npm run deploy` for the dapp to see most recent smart contract changes.

-`yarn server` runs NodeJS server app on port 5002 with NestJS
+`yarn server` runs NodeJS server app on port 5002 with NestJS. `yarn start` runs NodeJS server app on port 5000, 5001 and 5002.

 ## Testing